News

 Video

-Mitch Kokai, John Locke Foundation senior political analyst, discusses December action in the N.C.
-General Assembly to address a bill altering oversight of elections, the attorney general’s office, and other government functions.
-Kokai offered these comments during the Dec.
-6, 2024, edition of PBS North Carolina’s “State Lines.”
+Mitch Kokai, John Locke Foundation senior political analyst, discusses a bill that would require North Carolina state government agencies to cooperate with federal immigration officials.
+Kokai offered these comments during the Feb.
+28, 2025, edition of PBS North Carolina’s “State Lines.”

 Mitch Kokai